 Inside the office are about 20 sets of large white shark jaws with teeth—he points to some of them hammerhead, mako, scalloped hammerhead, dusky shark (“pretty rare”), bull shark, lemon shark, sandbar, black tip, finetooth.

-But it is Associate Professor James Sulikowski’s studies of a small controversial shark, the spiny dogfish, that have affected the lives of thousands of East Coast commercial fishermen and possibly more in the future.
+But it is Professor James Sulikowski’s studies of a small controversial shark, the spiny dogfish, that have affected the lives of thousands of East Coast commercial fishermen and possibly more in the future.

 The controversy surfaced in 2011 in stories in the New York Times, CBS, and the Wall Street Journal, all of which quoted Sulikowski.
 Conservationists warned that the dogfish needed more protection while the commercial fishing industry believed the dogfish numbers were underestimated and that the little sharks were eating valuable groundfish.